-When a muscle becomes tight or fatigued, it may spasm.
-Because your neck is involved in so many activities, muscle spasms in the neck potentially hinder exercising, driving, lifting and even working at a desk.
+When a muscle becomes tight or tired, it may spasm.
+Because your neck is involved in so many activities, muscle spasms in the neck potentially hinder exercising, driving, lifting, and even working at a desk.

-Your neck is one of the most unprotected parts of your body and so vital to everyday activities.
+Your neck is one of the most unprotected parts of your body and is vital to everyday activities.

-Neck muscle spasms may result from a muscle trying to protect itself from overuse, strain or fatigue.
+Neck muscle spasms may result from a muscle trying to protect itself from overuse, strain, or fatigue.
 Spinal instability or abnormal nerve pathways may also contribute.
-Although doctors previously believed that dehydration caused an electrolyte imbalance and contributed to muscles spasms, that theory hasn’t been supported by evidence.
+Although doctors previously believed that dehydration caused an electrolyte imbalance and contributed to muscle spasms, evidence hasn’t supported that theory.

 Symptoms of Neck Muscle Spasms